kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I have dinner with Hans one night.
 - I try very hard to be kind and friendly with him.
+- He's seething, however, so it's really hard.
+- His tone suggests he thinks I'm worthless compared to himself.
-- It's obvious he hates me and I will not be able to win him over.
+- It's obvious he hates me, perhaps all women, and I will not be able to win him over.
+- Hans likes anime, which may well explain his bitterness.
+- We talk about many things.
+- Sometimes he let's information slip.
-- *Oh they're really gonna go for you*, he says, when we talk about Hinduism versus Islam and other things.
+- *Oh they're really gonna go for you*, he says, when we talk about Hinduism versus Islam.
 - I wonder who the *they* are that he is referring to.
+- Is he referring to Aziv, the [Pakistani Yorkshireman](#the-pakistani-yorkshire-man) and the burgeoning [military coup gang](#ajay-alicia-and-mushroom-man-perform-a-military-coup-on-my-job)?
-- Every time I'm going back to my room at night, Hans is waiting outside the approach to the rooms with one or another of the Chinese men.
+- Every time I'm  heading back to my room after dinner, Hans is waiting outside the approach to the bedrooms with one or another of the Chinese men.
 - I say hi every time I see him there, late, talking.
-- I remark, *do you stay here all night Hans?*
+- I remark, *do you stay out here all night every night Hans?*
+- He seems to be texting on his phone whenever I walk up.
-- I'm just wondering if he was asked to report on my movements as I had started to turn my phone off regularly.
+- I wonder if he was asked to report on my movements as I had started to turn my phone off regularly and certainly out of office hours.

 ### My talk